sjmiller609/orbit-ui/README.md

 - Actions - provides mock functions for button clicks and form submissions
 - Router - includes Redux for each component

 While building a new component or updating an existing component, it is important to also create or update the `_story.js` file associated with it.
-Storybook is only useful when its provided with the most update to date and accurate information.
+Storybook is only useful when its provided with the most up-to-date and accurate information.

 ## Apollo